magento/devdocs/src/cloud/trouble/error-codes.md

 ##### COMPOSER_PACKAGE_NOT_FOUND
 Check `cloud.log` for more information.
-In case of installation from git check if `DEPLOYED_MAGENTO_VERSION_FROM_GIT` is configured.
+If you installed the Magento application version directly from the Magento git repository,  verify that the `DEPLOYED_MAGENTO_VERSION_FROM_GIT` environment variable is configured.

 ##### WRONG_CACHE_CONFIGURATION
-Cache configuration missed required parameters `server` or `port`.
-Check `cloud.log` for more information.
+Cache configuration is missing required `server` or `port` parameters.
+Check the `cloud.log` for more information.

 ##### REDIS_CACHE_CLEAN_FAILED
 Failed to clean redis cache.
-Check that configuration is correct and redis service is available.
+Check that the redis cache configuration is correct and that the redis service is available.
+See [Setup Redis service]({{ site.baseurl}}/cloud/project/project-conf-files_services-redis.html).

 ##### MAINTENANCE_MODE_ENABLING_FAILED
 Check `cloud.log` for more information.
 Add `VERBOSE_COMMANDS: '-vvv'` into `.magento.env.yaml` for more detailed command output.

 ##### WRONG_CONFIGURATION_DB
-Check that `DATABASE_CONFIGURATION` is configured properly.
+Check that the `DATABASE_CONFIGURATION` variable is configured correctly.

 ##### WRONG_CONFIGURATION_SESSION
-Check that `SESSION_CONFIGURATION` is configured properly.
-Configuration must contain at least `save` parameter.
+Check that `SESSION_CONFIGURATION` environment variable is configured correctly.
+The configuration must contain at least the `save` parameter.

 ##### WRONG_CONFIGURATION_SEARCH
-Check that `SEARCH_CONFIGURATION` is configured properly.
-Configuration must contain at least `engine` parameter.
+Check that the `SEARCH_CONFIGURATION` environment variable is configured properly.
+The configuration must contain at least the `engine` parameter.

 ##### WRONG_CONFIGURATION_RESOURCE
-Check that `RESOURCE_CONFIGURATION` is configured properly.
-Configuration must contain at least `connection` parameter.
+Check that the `RESOURCE_CONFIGURATION` environment variable is configured properly.
+The configuration must contain at least the `connection` parameter.

 ##### ELASTIC_SUITE_WITHOUT_ES
-ElasticSuite is installed without available ElasticSearch service.
-Check that elastic search service is enabled.
+ElasticSuite is installed, but the Elasticsearch service is not available.
+Check that the `SEARCH_CONFIGURATION` environment variable is configured correctly, and verify that the Elasticsearch service is available.

 ##### ELASTIC_SUITE_WRONG_ENGINE
-ElasticSuite is installed but another search engine set.
-Change search engine to ElasticSearch.
+ElasticSuite is installed, but another search engine is configured.
+Update the `SEARCH_CONFIGURATION` environment variable to enable Elasticsearch and verify the Elasticsearch service configuration in the `services.yaml` file.

 ##### INSTALL_COMMAND_FAILED
 Check `cloud.log` and `install_upgrade.log` for more information.
 Add `VERBOSE_COMMANDS: '-vvv'` into `.magento.env.yaml` for more detailed command output.